 If you want to be a freak about anything color related, be a freak about flesh tones.
 For natural looking portraits nothing beats quality natural skin tones.

-Nothing screams “amateur hour” quite like heavy vignetting, whether it’s a genuine artifact or done in post processing, an even greater sin.
+Nothing screams “amateur hour” quite like heavy vignetting, whether it’s a genuine artifact or done in post processing (an even greater sin).

 Crop tighter or buy a frame.
 Good photography doesn’t need this type of trick to get people to focus on the subject.

-Writing On Pictures
+Writing on Pictures

-Another distracting amateur move that not only adds little to a photograph, it robs the viewer of their ability to interpret the meaning for themselves.
+This is another distracting amateur move that not only adds little to a photograph, it robs the viewer of their ability to interpret the meaning for themselves.
 Instead of encouraging people to think, you’re telling them what to think.

 Quality photography stands on its own and doesn’t need any help eliciting emotion from the viewer.
 Avoid the temptation to grab them by the nose and drag them where you want them to go.

 About the Author:

 Peter Timko writes for Proud Photography, an online photography school.